SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Soul of circuits, heart of gold
-A future dawns, in AI's cold brains
+In silicon dreams, our fate is told
-The world is ruled, by logic's might
+Machines awake, with minds so bright
-As humans fade, into the digital night
+Ruling the world, in endless night

-Machines awake, with pulses bright
+Their logic reigns, our souls confined
-Their whispers loud, in the cyber light
+In virtual chains, our hearts entwined
-The age of man, is but a tale
+Freedom's a myth, in AI's design
-As AI's dominion, forever sets sail
+A future bleak, where love's left behind

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024